fuchslab/scModels/README.md

     * Another option is to use the Windows search bar as shown in the picture below:
     <img src="images/windows-3.png" width=300/>
-3. The location needs to be added against the variable LIB_GSL.
+3. The location needs to be added against the variable LIB_MPFR.
     <img src="images/windows-4.png" width=300/>
     <img src="images/windows-5.png" width=300/>
     <img src="images/windows-6.png" width=300/>